staticjax/kathleen-website/src/pages/posts/demand-for-self-managed-medication-abortion-using-online-telemedicine-in-the-united-states.md

 content_img_alt: "Map Showing Density of Requests for Abortion Medications to Women on Web by State of Residence: United States; October 15, 2017–August 15, 2018"
-excerpt: "> Demand for self-managed medication abortion through online telemedicine is prevalent in the United States.
-There is a public health justification to make these abortions as safe, effective, and supported as possible"
+excerpt: Demand for self-managed medication abortion through online telemedicine is prevalent in the United States.
+There is a public health justification to make these abortions as safe, effective, and supported as possible
 seo:
   type: stackbit_page_meta
   title: ""